Is the Net Promoter Score having a bit of a rough moment?

 NPS asks one simple question: “How likely is it for you to recommend our company to a friend or colleague?”
 Respondents give their answers on a scale from 0 to 10, which allows businesses to calculate a score that translates to an overall customer loyalty metric.

 We at Netigate often advise customers on how they can best use an NPS survey.
 Companies can use the NPS survey to gain valuable insights from their customers.
 This comes with the caveat: it’s only one part of the solution!

 Like any score or metric, the final number is merely an outcome, one that shouldn’t stand on its own isolated from context.
 While many organisations tend to focus on hitting a certain NPS.
 Or improving it by a specific percentage, the score is not an end in itself.

-Instead, the real value comes from the insights gained from running an NPS survey – and how you as a company react to the results.
-It’s a bit melodramatic to say it’s about the journey, not the destination, but it’s a pretty accurate description of how to think about NPS.
+Instead, the real value comes from the insights gained from running an NPS survey.
+And how you as a company react to the results.
+It’s a bit melodramatic to say it’s about the journey, not the destination.
+However it’s a pretty accurate description of how to think about NPS.